 Through this longitudinal relationship with the host community, it is our hope and expectation that students and faculty will be greatly enriched and the health and welfare of the people will be measurably improved.

 The GHSP is open to first year medical students attending Penn State’s College of Medicine who are selected through an application process.
 Prior to applying we strongly recommend that interested students review information about each unique site the program offers.
-Students are encouraged to contact Brian Bennett, Manager, Global Health Center (email@example.com) for further information.
+Students are encouraged to contact Lindsey Kline, Global Health Center Manager (email@example.com) for details.

 Through completion of this four-year track students will receive the following: